How to Customise the Look and Feel of Your Android Smartphone or Tablet Without Rooting Your Device.

-The best thing about owning an Android, no matter what brand or model, is the ease with which you can customise and modify it.
-Most people who customise their Android device will usually root it before hand, which can be somewhat risky and has the potential to void the warranty.
-Rooting a device is basically the android equivalent of Jailbreaking on iOS, it has it's risks, but adds huge amounts of freedom.
+The best thing about owning an Android, no matter what brand or model is the ease with which you can customize and modify it.
+Most people who customize their Android device will usually root it beforehand, which can be somewhat risky and has the potential to void the warranty.
+Rooting a device is basically the Android equivalent of Jailbreaking on iOS, it has its risks, but adds huge amounts of freedom.
 Putting this aside though there are plenty of apps available that can truly change the look and feel of your smartphone or tablet, without having to worry about breaking anything.
 All you will need is a few apps, some creativity and a little bit of know how.

 Once you have found, downloaded and installed your launcher, start it for the first time.
-When prompted set it as your default launcher.
-You don’t have to do this step to start, but it will save a little frustration, as most phones are persistent with asking which launcher you wish to use.
-If you are unhappy with the new launcher after setting it to default you can turn it off at any time and go back to the default one.
-The option for this will depend on the phone you have, but usually it can be found in the "accessibility" tab" in "settings".
+When prompted, set it as your default launcher.
+You don’t have to do this step to start, but it will save a little frustration as most phones are persistent about asking which launcher you wish to use.
+If you are unhappy with the new launcher after setting it to default, you can turn it off at any time and go back to the default one.
+The option for this will depend on the phone you have, but usually can be found in the Accessibility tab" in Settings.

 Note: Some Icon packs may not contain an icon for every app in your library.

-Once you have selected the size, it will place a widget onto the screen you choose.
+Once you have selected the size, it will place a widget on the screen you choose.
 Hold down on the widget area to bring up the resize tab or to move it around and place it where you wish.
-The standard version comes with quite a lot of pre built widgets you can use, from clocks, calendars, and battery level visualisations.
+The standard version comes with quite a lot of pre-built widgets you can use, from clocks and calendars to battery level visualizations.
 You can download even more custom built packs with the pro version of the app if you get bored with the basic ones.
-Apart from these basic ones you can also set a blank widget and build your own from scratch, there are so many possibilities with this, it's best to just let your imagination run wild and explore the options at your own pace.
+Apart from these basic ones, you can also set a blank widget and build your own from scratch.
+There are so many possibilities with this, it's best to just let your imagination run wild and explore the options at your own pace.

-From here on out the customisation process is up to you.
-If you feel like you are lacking inspiration there are endless forums available online with custom designs and ideas.
+From here on out the customization process is up to you, if you feel like you are lacking inspiration there are endless forums available online with custom designs and ideas.
 And if you get confident enough who knows maybe you will decide to root your phone and take it to a whole new level.